Routine use cases

 Full context before the next step

 This note explains the routine choice without pretending to prove an outcome.
-"A practical way to fit face yoga into screen-heavy workdays" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: screen heavy workdays" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into screen-heavy workdays", the topic needs enough detail to prevent over-reading.
-In a travel day where a short routine is more realistic than a full plan, "A practical way to fit face yoga into screen-heavy workdays" is usually a practical decision rather than a promise hunt.
+For "Routine fit: screen heavy workdays", the topic needs enough detail to prevent over-reading.
+In a travel day where a short routine is more realistic than a full plan, "Routine fit: screen heavy workdays" is usually a practical decision rather than a promise hunt.
 The reader is trying to check whether reminders reduce friction or add pressure, so the first move should be observable: keep private notes focused on what was practiced.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into screen-heavy workdays", the article has done its.
+If that choice makes the next session easier to repeat for "Routine fit: screen heavy workdays", the article has done its job.
+If "Routine fit: screen heavy workdays" only creates more searching, pause before adding another.

 Section 2